ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

     </video>
 </div>

+## Client and Server Context

-## Setup Script Hierarchy
+### Set up Script Hierarchy

-We need to setup the script folder and contexts in the **Hierarchy**.
+You need to set up the script folder and contexts in the **Hierarchy**.

 1. Create a folder called **Scripts** inside the **Race Timer Tutorial - Track** group.
 2. Create a **Client Context** inside the **Scripts** folder.
 3. Create a **Server Context** inside the **Scripts** folder.

-### Client Context vs Server Context
+### Server Authoritative Design

-Understanding the difference between these two contexts can help you understand where to place **Lua** scripts and what they should be used for.
+A game server is a server which is the authoritative source of events in a game.
+The server sends data about the game state to allow players, which is used to maintain their own accurate version of the game world.

-Anything in the **Client Context** exists on the clients version of the game.
+Anything in the **Client Context** exists on each player's version of the game.
 This means that there is no network traffic, and anything that gets modified is applied to that local player and not all players on the server.

-With **Lua** scripts, nothing sensitive should be stored in a **Client Context** script, and any action the client can do should always be sent to a script in a **Server Context** to validate it. **The client should never be trusted.**
+Nothing sensitive should be stored in a **Client Context** script, and any action the client can do should always be sent to a script in a **Server Context** to validate it.
+The client should never be treated as an authority on the state of the game for all players.

 Take a look at the example below of what is bad vs good.